-We are raising money for the Return Flight Warrior Campus, a place where our paraplegic pilot trainees can stay in ADA-approved housing during their training.
+We are raising money to build the Return Flight Warrior Campus, a place where our paraplegic pilot trainees will be able to stay in ADA-approved housing during their training.

-Return Flight provides helicopter flight training to paraplegics and the spinal cord injured community.
+Return Flight provides helicopter flight training to paraplegics and spinal cord injured veterans.
 There is a large demand of those with limited or no use of legs who desire to fly helicopters.
 Return Flight provides the only source for these pilots to get training and experience need to participate in rotorcraft flight.
 Return Flight provides a complete program.
-Applicants to the program must be accepted through a rigorous selection program.
+Applicants to the program must be veterans and are accepted through a rigorous selection program.
 Once in the program, Return Flight provides everything for the candidate.
 Similar to a military flight training program, Return Flight will help the candidate with funding for the program, housing and support during the training and finally employment services upon completion of the program.
 Civilians are accepted on a case by case basis, but must provide their own funding.

 Return Flight is working on its 501c3 designation, but we have not yet acquired nonprofit status.
-The foundation will primarily target those wounded in military service.
+The foundation is for those wounded in military service.
 The foundation earns almost all its operating capital from donations and grants.
 Currently, donations to Return Flight are NOT tax deductible.
 For information about making donations to Return Flight, see the Donations page.
-We do work with two nonprofit partners, Air3 Foundation and Copters for a Cause, if you are looking for a charity to support.
+We work with a nonprofit partner, Copters for a Cause, if you are looking for a charity to support.

 It is believed that there are hundreds of disabled pilots who could benefit from this program and provide a unique source for pilots to the industry around the world.
 As demand grows around the world for helicopter pilots, these pilots will be a ready source to meet that need.